Docker Update Automation: Advanced Bash Pipelining. paperless-ngx

 cd $PDIR

-# stop all containers and pull if stopping was successful
+# 1. Stop and pull only if successful

 wlog /usr/bin/docker compose down >> $LOG && wlog /usr/bin/docker compose pull >> $LOG